9 Key Strategies to Growing Your Hardware Business

 Not only you’ll provide listing of products, provide tips on things that relate to your products.
 For example, you can write a blog post on decoration tips, how to save money on utility costs, and why you’ll recommend a product you currently sell.
 Make every effort to solve your current and future customers’ problems and make use of your online presence to do so.

-Don’t forget social media presence where you can showcase individual items on Pinterest and attract audience from this platform.
-Make your Facebook and Twitter profiles active in engaging customers who may ask questions, offer suggestions or even rant about the quality of products you sell.
+Don’t forget social media presence where you can showcase individual items on Pinterest and attract an audience from this platform.
+Make your Facebook and Twitter profiles active in engaging customers who may ask questions, offer suggestions, or even rant about the quality of the products you sell.
 Doing so makes your business so accessible that customers will begin to trust it more.

-Add complementary value to the products you sell
+Add complimentary value to the products you sell

 The relationship with your customers should not end at the moment they made the purchase.
-Establish good rapport with them and offer help as needed.
-Do they need help in replacement of defective electrical wire?
+Establish a good rapport with them and offer help as needed.
+Do they need help with the replacement of broken electrical wire?
 Are they looking for plumbers or reliable lipat bahay referrals?
 Have them handy.
 Such partnerships help other partners generate business and return the favor to you in the future or share a referral fee if this is in your agreement.

-Even when customers don’t buy from your shop, your thought leadership in your domain (and relevant areas such as say, energy savings, product evaluation and others) will be valued highly.
+Even when customers don’t buy from your shop, your advice and tips regarding construction-related topics will be valued highly.
+This value extends to your thought on relevant areas such as say, energy savings, product evaluation, and others.
 The important thing is that in whatever capacity you have, there is that willingness to offer assistance to your customers.
 At this juncture, customers may be better known as partners.

 Stay in season as possible

-Like in a sari sari store where seasonality adjustment helps generate extra income, the same applies to the hardware supply business.
-During sunny summer season, people might spend time sealing leaks in their roofs and replace their attic so a steady supply of Vulcaseal and plywood helps.
+Like in a sari-sari store where seasonality adjustment helps generate extra income, the same applies to the hardware supply business.
+During the sunny summer season, people might spend time sealing leaks in their roofs and replace their attic, so a steady supply of Vulcaseal and plywood helps.

-During rainy season, hand shovels and cleaning agents afterwards could be in demand.
+During the rainy season, hand shovels and cleaning agents afterward could be in demand.

 Serve the community

-Companies spend resources on feeding programs, medical missions or collecting trash from the beach.
-Your company should, in your own capacity, look back and assist the community that helped sustain the business.
+Companies spend resources on feeding programs, medical missions, or collecting trash from the beach.
+Your company should, in your capacity, look back and assist the community that helped sustain the business.
 Donating light bulbs for the park, or repainting its benches are good examples of serving the community.
-It gives you the chance to reach out to neighbors, learn about their concerns and be of help in whatever you can contribute.
+It gives you the chance to reach out to neighbors, learn about their concerns, and be of help in whatever you can contribute.

 Doing so also builds a bond between your hardware business and your community.
 Folks will remember what you did, and they’ll remember your store.
 Going the extra mile in your hardware business might be the edge you’ll have against the competition.

-Building your hardware business requires more than exploration of the market such as learning what your customers want, and keeping a look at your competition.
+Building your hardware business requires more than an exploration of the market, such as learning what your customers want, and keeping a look at your competition.
 Extending beyond what you do is equally important.
-Building a good relationship with your community and reaching out to a wider spectrum of customer segment sustains the business and earns you a steady stream of loyal customers, er, partners.
+Building a good relationship with your community and reaching out to a broader spectrum of customer segments sustains the business and earns you a steady stream of loyal customers, er, partners.